SalesforceFoundation/SFDO-API/README.md

   end
 ```

+### Custom Objects

 To create instances of custom objects that may have managed or unmanaged namespace use true_object_name.

-NOTE: in the future we will remove the need to use true_object_name() from calling code, but for now this is how it works.

 ```ruby
   def create_gau_via_api(gau_name)